Casamonica clan: Criminal Rise

 In its criminal rise, from the 1970s for over 30 years, the clan also clashed and intermarried with other Sinti families such as De Rosa, Di Guglielmo, Morelli, Di Silvio, Di Colombi, Di Rocco, Ciarelli, Bevilacqua, Sauchella, Spada and Spinelli to increase its criminal power and assets from criminal activities and avoid conflicts.

 The rise to the conquest of the illicit traffic of Rome, occurred, starting from 1970s, with the criminal alliance of the Banda della Magliana, and lasted until the 1990s.
 Clan offers the Banda della Magliana criminal manpower to carry out any criminal objective, in exchange for sharing a portion of the profits and consolidating their power in the areas chosen for their criminal action.
 Clan helps the Banda della Magliana in eliminating the rival Proietti Clan which occurred between the end of the 1970s and the beginning of the 1980s.

 The Clan consolidated enormous criminal power in the shadow of the Banda, which with the death of Enrico De Pedis saw its criminal influence in Rome reduced, inheriting its criminal business and contacts with the Camorra and the 'Ndrangheta.
-Through these criminal contacts, the Clan evolved and became as brazen as the old Banda della Magliana, absorbed the attitude of ostentation of luxury and criminal power typical of the Camorra and organized itself typically as a 'Ndrina, with a criminal summit typically centered on a prominent family head, but also with many other related families dedicated to their own criminal activities in their own area of reference, who could unite when necessary to help each other in criminal activity.
+Through these criminal contacts, the Clan evolved and became as brazen as the old Banda della Magliana, absorbed the attitude of ostentation of luxury and criminal power typical of the Camorra and organized itself typically as a 'Ndrina, with a criminal summit centered on a prominent family head, but also with many other related families dedicated to their own criminal activities in their own area of reference, who could unite when necessary to help each other in criminal activity.
 The complete metamorphosis from criminal organization to mafia criminal organization took place between the 1990s and 2000s.